Decolonizing Trauma Work: Indigenous Stories and Healing Strategies

 - 💥 300+ people added this to wishlists

-As you delve into its pages, you’ll find that it nurtures the soul and inspires resilience.
-Readers have praised its emotional depth, calling it a must-have primer for anyone in the mental health field or simply seeking to understand the impact of trauma.
-It encourages both self-reflection and communal healing through its rich narrative.
+As readers immerse themselves in its pages, they will find that this book not only nurtures the soul but also ignites a sense of resilience.
+Many have praised its emotional richness, affectionately labeling it a must-have primer for those in the mental health field or for anyone eager to grasp the far-reaching implications of trauma in their life.
+This book encourages both individual self-reflection and collective healing through its rich, narrative-driven approach.

 Less| manufacturer | Fernwood Publishing |